 What do Elvis Presley, Muhammad Ali and Albert Einstein have in common?
 In addition to being recognized universally as three of the most influential people of all time, they all used personal letterheads.

 Individuals and companies in all industries make it a point to have their own unique letterhead, and for good reason.
-Letterheads are certainly very effective branding and marketing tools.
+Letterheads are effective branding and marketing tools.
 In addition to being used for official letters and business transactions, they carry a company’s corporate identity and can further boost its reputation.
 Letterheads helped even icons like Elvis, Ali and Einstein to reach out to both business partners and supporters.
 Sending a letterhead as opposed to an ordinary piece of paper can really make a huge difference.

 John F. Kennedy, 1952

 Frank Sinatra’s personal letterhead was classy and understated.

 Arguably Les Paul’s letterhead could have been better if it featured his famous signature.

 Princess Diana’s personal brand shines through in this letterhead.

 Marilyn Monroe, 1958

 This embossed letterhead is more understated than is typical of the era.

 The Man in Black was country through and through.